Message from the Heart

 The pain from having denied my heart for an entire lifetime felt awful, far worse than even the pain of loss.
 The vision had given me a glimpse of a reality I did not yet know I was heading into.
 But as time went by, the vision receded into the background, soon to be forgotten.

-Conforming to Society
+Conforming to Expectations

 My girlfriend and I decided to get married in the summer of 2013.
 To my mind, our union made sense: the numbers added up and she fit the bill of a woman who could support the life I was building.
 But my heart, deep down, knew that this was not the wellspring of a deeply loving and nurturing companionship (although it had other beneficial qualities).
 Indeed, there were many warning signs, but I effortlessly rationalized them away.